-An influenza sentinel provider conducts surveillance for influenza-like illness (ILI) in collaboration with the WDH and the CDC.
+An Influenza-like Illness Network (ILINet) provider conducts surveillance for influenza-like illness (ILI) in collaboration with the WDH and the CDC.
 Data reported by sentinel providers, in combination with other influenza surveillance data, provide a local and national picture of influenza virus and ILI activity.

 Who can be an Influenza Sentinel Provider?

 Providers of any specialty in any type of practice are eligible to be sentinel providers.